Bartlesville Radio » News » Fire Weather Watch Issued for Tuesday

 The fire weather watch is in effect from 10 a.m.
 Tuesday until 8 p.m.
 Tuesday.
 The weather services cautions to make sure that any planned fires are properly extinguished by Tuesday morning and avoid behaviors that may inadvertently start a fire.

-The fire weather watch cames after several fires broke out across Oklahoma last week, including one that burned just over 700 acres in Osage County west of Bartlesville and another 500-acre blaze that caused mandatory evacuations between Matoaka and Ochelata in Washington County.
+The fire weather watch comes after several fires broke out across Oklahoma last week, including one that burned just over 700 acres in Osage County west of Bartlesville and another 500-acre blaze that caused mandatory evacuations between Matoaka and Ochelata in Washington County.

 « Back to News